Melania Trump Will Uphold One Obama Legacy At The White House

-Melania Trump will uphold one Obama legacy at the White House as first lady, it was revealed over the weekend.
-Melania joined her husband at Mar-a-Lago in Florida on Saturday to share in hosting a visit for Japan’s Prime Minister Shinzo Abe and his wife, Akie Abe.
+Melania Trump will uphold one Obama legacy at the White House as First Lady, it was revealed over the weekend.
+Melania joined her husband at Mar-a-Lago in Florida on Saturday to share in hosting a visit from Japan’s Prime Minister Shinzo Abe and his wife, Akie Abe.

-CNN reports that Melania Trump had her first solo role as first lady by taking Akie Abe to the Morikami Museum and Japanese Gardens.
+CNN reports that Melania Trump had her first solo role as First Lady by taking Akie Abe to the Morikami Museum and Japanese Gardens.
 President Trump was at a Trump golf course in Jupiter with PM Shinzo Abe during the ladies’ outing.

 According to the report, Melania Trump intends to maintain the garden that former First Lady Michelle Obama cultivated.